 No matter where you go: east of the island to the Ponta de Sao Lourenco, south – to have dizziness from looking down from Cabo Girão or you climb one of the highest peaks – you can be sure:

 What to do in Funchal?
-Whether you are visiting Botanical Garden, Cristiano Ronaldo Museum or you try Sledge Ride you will not be bored in the capital of Madeira.
+Whether you are visiting Botanical Garden, Cristiano Ronaldo Museum or you try the Sledge Ride you will not be bored in the capital of Madeira.
 It’s one of our favourite cities in Europe and possibly one of the best places to visit in Madeira.

 Who wouldn’t like to escape from cold Europe to 20 Celsius degrees in the Island of Eternal Spring?!